top of page

 Collecting and investing in typesets of United States gold and silver coins provides a wide variety of options and diversity for the beginner and the advanced collector.

-We will also send you our Minuteman Rare Coin Blog posts with exciting and informative posts about different coins, series, types, designs, eras, and much more sent directly to your inbox!
+You will begin receiving our Minuteman Rare Coin Company blog posts.
+Packed with exciting, valuable, and informative articles about different coins, series, types, designs, eras, and much more sent directly to your inbox!

-Don't miss this opportunity to expand your knowledge and enhance your coin collection or investment portfolio.
-Simply press the Sign-up button below and embark on a journey of numismatic discovery with our trusted experts.
+Seize this opportunity to expand your knowledge and embark on a journey of numismatic discovery!

 President of the Company